 3000m S/c: 10:55.8 1959

-Joe was a good athlete whose career was cut short by injury but he went n to be a very good, well liked and trusted official.
+Joe was a good athlete whose career was cut short by injury but he went on to be a very good, well liked and trusted official.
 In 1969, he became Captain of the Scottish Marathon Club, an invaluable road running organisation which he influenced for years.

 Gareth Bryan-Jones (Edinburgh University, Edinburgh Southern ) – see full profile

 3000: 8:36.2 1970; 5000m: 14:37.4; 1970; 3000m S/c: 9:47.0 1969

 Bryant had been an Oxford blue in the steeplechase and was working in Edinburgh for the Edinburgh Evening News and lived in ‘The Zoo’ with the Edinburgh students in 1966/67.
 He joined Edinburgh Southern Harriers and ran in the E-G in 1967 and 1969 when he won a gold team medal; he also ran in the National in 1968 where he won a team bronze.

 Danny was a talented young runner and his best performance took place in 1976, when he finished 15th in the Scottish Junior National XC and Aberdeen won team gold medals.
 He ran the E to G in 1974, 1975, 1976 and 1977.

 James Burns (Monkland Harriers, Shettleston Harriers, Law and District AAC)